 Always tell your doctor about the herbs and supplements you are using or considering using.
 Many supplements may interfere with conventional cancer treatments, including chemotherapy.

 These supplements may also help reduce risk of developing colorectal cancer:

 Herbs are a way to strengthen and tone the body's systems.
 However, herbs alone should never be used to treat colon cancer, and you should talk to your doctor before taking any herbs if you are being treated for colon cancer.
 Some herbs and supplements can interfere with chemotherapy and other treatments.
-As with any therapy, you should work with your health care provider to diagnose your problem before starting treatment.
+As with any therapy, you should work with your doctor to diagnose your problem before starting treatment.
 You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.